saegl5/saegl5.github.io/README.md

 My name is Ed.

-I am an educator who also enjoys learning and coding.
+I am an aspiring IT professional and an educator who enjoys learning and coding.

 Below are some projects of mine that I would love to share with you.<br>
 Also included are some resources I have found to be incredibly useful.